-- 1. External evidence regarding this view of origin or destination is not cited by Kümmel except for so-called "parallel passages" (cf. Gal.
+- 1. Kümmel does not cite external evidence regarding this view of origin or destination except for "parallel passages" (cf. Gal.
 6:16; Phil.
 3:3; 1 Peter 1:1, 17; 2:11; Rev. 7:4; 14:1). - 2.
 Internal evidence (all from Kümmel, 287): - a.
-The reference to "the twelve tribes in the dispersion" is ambiguous and viewing the recipients only as Jewish Christians imposes too narrow a meaning. - b.
-The epistle lacks any characteristic of a missionary writing. - c.
+The reference to "the twelve tribes in the dispersion" is ambiguous, and viewing the recipients only as Jewish Christians imposes too narrow a meaning. - b.
+The epistle lacks any characteristic of missionary writing. - c.
 The letter nowhere indicates that a Christian is speaking to Jews. - d.
-The impersonal attitude and lack of epistolary conclusion show that it was not an actual letter, but rather "of an essay in epistolary form, which is directed to a wide circle of readers, not to be sharply defined." - 3.
+The impersonal attitude and lack of epistolary conclusion show that it was not an actual letter but "an essay in epistolary form, which is directed to a wide circle of readers, not to be sharply defined." - 3.
 Conclusion: The traditional view also agrees that the letter is addressed to a wide readership, but the technical sense of James 1:1 reveals this readership to be Jews.
-Internal evidence conclusively argues for Jewish recipients and Kümmel's view has no external support (the "parallel passages" are taken out of context and thus do not distinguish Israel and the Church).
-These reasons indicate that the epistle was indeed written from Jerusalem to Christian Jews outside of Israel (Guthrie, 761).
+Internal evidence conclusively argues for Jewish recipients, and Kümmel's view has no external support (the "parallel passages" are taken out of context and thus do not distinguish Israel and the Church).
+These reasons indicate that the epistle was written from Jerusalem to Christian Jews outside Israel (Guthrie, 761).

-Therefore, both the internal and external evidence indicate that James wrote from Jerusalem to Jewish Christians living outside of Israel.
-It may be that Peter wrote to
+Therefore, the internal and external evidence indicates that James wrote from Jerusalem to Jewish Christians outside of Israel.
+Perhaps Peter wrote to Jewish

-Jewish Christians in the West (1 Peter 1:1) whereas James addressed Jewish Christians in the Eastern Empire, in Babylon and Mesopotamia (Jones, 319; Blue, BKC, 2:816).
+Christians in the West (1 Peter 1:1), whereas James addressed Jewish Christians of the Eastern Empire in Babylon and Mesopotamia (Jones, 319; Blue, BKC, 2:816).
 Others believe these Jewish congregations were in Syria (Hiebert, 50; cf. Acts 11:19).

 C. Occasion: This epistle does not explicitly state its purpose, but the internal evidence reveals much about the recipients to help us discern the occasion.
-The readers apparently met regularly in the synagogue (2:2) where the rich among them (1:10) exploited (2:1-13) the poor within the congregation (1:9; 5:1-6).
+The readers met regularly in the synagogue (2:2), where the rich among them (1:10) exploited (2:1-13) the poor within the congregation (1:9; 5:1-6).
 This led to complaining (4:11-12; 5:9-10) and quarreling against one another (4:1-3).
 The recipients also evidenced a worldly (4:4-10) and materialistic outlook (4:13-17) that lacked compassion (2:15-16), so James wrote to show that faith shown through good deeds justifies its validity before men (2:14-26).

 These deplorable conditions in the church prompted James to write a general epistle as a plea for vital Christianity.
-The purpose is not a doctrinal but an ethical (practical) treatise to force the believers to examine whether their attitudes and actions demonstrate the reality of their faith in Christ.
-Its key concepts may be summarized in the exhortation to "be doers of the word, and not hearers only, deceiving yourselves" (1:22) as well as the declaration that "faith without works is useless" (2:20b).
+The purpose is not a doctrinal but an ethical (practical) treatise to force believers to examine whether their attitudes and actions demonstrate the reality of their faith in Christ.
+Its key concepts may be summarized in the appeal to "be doers of the word, and not hearers only, deceiving yourselves" (1:22) as well as the declaration that "faith without works is useless" (2:20b).